-Complaints against Assessors that arise during an on-site assessment should be documented by the candidate agency on the Agency Critique form.
+Complaints against Assessment Team members should be documented by the candidate agency on the Agency Critique form.

 Chapter 9 - Extension Requests

 During initial accreditation, extensions may be granted.
 The Assessment Extension Request, available on the KLEAP Website in the forms section, must be received by the KLEAP Program Director before the end of the current accredited period and submitted at least sixty (60) days prior to the agency's assessment date for processing.
 The request must include the specific reason for the extension request.
 There is no additional cost to the candidate agency for an extension, however candidate agency must remain current on payment of annual fees.